a-hoch/covid19-engineering/README.md

 run from jupyter notebook using estimator API

 ### Using Console
+Kick off training job using console wizard

 ## Analysing training results
 Need to work thorugh this.
-Still not sure how Sagemaker training records/interacts with training results
+Looks like logs are outputted to cloudwatch. we can create regexes to identify metrics to record

 # SageMaker Prediction
 Not working on this yet.
 We can either build the functionality into a new image, or build a shared image that can handle both training/predicting